KushBlazingJudah/website/thoughts.md

   This is impossible in languages where braces don't exist or in Golang, which I use quite a bit.
 - Try to keep things simple even if it will make things slower.
+  Provide the simple implementation as an alternative to the complex implementation.
 - UNIX philosophy of "write programs to do one task and well" is cool.
 - Write applications and services that rely heavily on the Internet to work on even the slowest of the connections.
 Don't assume a symmetrical 10gbit fiber